 * A future national network of listed meetings using a proven peer to peer, and standardized format and code of meeting conduct.

-* A safe, confidential, peer support environment during hard transition times when social and family support is crucial.
-Meeting are voluntary, personal, held periodically and local, and focused.
+* A safe, confidential, peer and mentor support environment during hard transition times when social and family support is crucial.
+Meetings are voluntary, personal, held periodically and local, and focused.

 * Peers speak the military culture and share the current impact of traumatic experiences.
 Mentors also more individual options.

 * Allows local veterans to mentor peers reintegrating back to their community, school, or job